rvalitov/zabbix-php-fpm/README.md

 chmod +x /etc/zabbix/zabbix_php_fpm_status.sh
 ```

 #### 1.3.
-Root previliges
+Root privileges
-Automatic detection of pools requires root previliges.
+Automatic detection of pools requires root privileges.
 You can achieve it using one of the methods below.

-##### 1.3.1 Root previliges for Zabbix Agent
+##### 1.3.1 Root privileges for Zabbix Agent
-This method sets root previliges for Zabbix Agent, i.e. the Zabbix Agent will run under `root` user, as a result all user scripts will also have the root access rights.
+This method sets root privileges for Zabbix Agent, i.e. the Zabbix Agent will run under `root` user, as a result all user scripts will also have the root access rights.

 Edit Zabbix agent configuration file `/etc/zabbix/zabbix_agentd.conf`, find `AllowRoot` option and enable it: